 The La Sportiva Storm Fighter GTX Active Shell Jacket is a fantastic lightweight jacket for outdoor adventurers planning hikes, treks, and climbs aplenty.
-This jacket’s GORE-TEX Active shell offers guaranteed protection from wind and rain so you don’t have to worry about the weather interfering with your wilderness trips.
+This jacket’s GORE-TEX Active shell offers guaranteed protection from wind and rain, so you don’t have to worry about the weather interfering with your wilderness trips.

-This jacket offers a minimalist soft shell so it will not be as warm as others, so you can always make sure to have room for layers if you plan to go into cold conditions.
+This jacket offers a minimalist soft shell, so it will not be as warm as others, so you can always make sure to have room for layers if you plan to go into cold conditions.
 The three-layer construction doesn’t create annoying crinkly noise like the shells of other jackets can.
-The hood is adjustable and helmet compatible.
+The hood is adjustable and helmet-compatible.
 The cuffs and hem are also adjustable to keep out as much moisture as possible.

 Waist regulation construction provides a great range of movement and won’t constrict you on any strenuous outdoor activities.
 This jacket is available in several bright colors for added visibility and style.
-The jacket comes in sizes small through x-large and is available $266.
+The jacket comes in sizes small through x-large and is available for $266.